BartoszMaciejewski/bartekmaciejewski.github.io/_posts/2021-09-16-documentation-guide.md

 5. Viewpoints - angles on system workflow
 6. Elements - components
 7. Rationale - decision table, decision matrix, multi factor analysis, architecture trade-off analysis method, etc.
+8. Roles in project - who is who (like glossary - what is what)

 ### Don't expect them to trust you, make them trust your decisions